 This week’s blog is provided by expert nutrition practitioner Miguel Toribio-Mateas who delves deeper into the history of ayurvedic medicine and discusses how herbal remedies have been used for thousands of years to help promote better health and longevity.

 As the weather gets colder, days shorter and with Christmas just around the corner it tends to be the beginning of the flu season.
 Flu not only affects people’s health, and in some cases can be life threatening, but also places a strain on the economy and not to mention the already much stretched NHS.
 Flu vaccines do not protect against all strains of the virus, therefore the best way to protect yourself from being stricken with flu is to support your body’s ability to fight off infection.

-In this week’s article we provide a roundup of some of the most recent health and nutrition related articles to be in the news, five items comprising:
+In this week’s article, we provide a roundup of some of the most recent health and nutrition related articles in the news, five items comprising: